-Exhibit B: Insurance Requirements (Services & Products)
+Exhibit B: Insurance Requirements for Construction Contracts

-Contractor shall procure and maintain for the duration of the contract insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder and the results of that work by the Contractor, their agents, representatives, employees or subcontractors.
+Contractor shall procure and maintain for the duration of the contract, and for five (5) years thereafter, insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder by the Contractor, their agents, representatives, employees, or subcontractors.
+In the event contractor fails to obtain or maintain completed operations coverage as required by this agreement, the City, at its sole discretion, may purchase the coverage required and the cost will be paid by the contractor.